Instructor: Ryan Skidmore

 Weekly lesson plans can be found on my teacher web page.

 If you are absent on a test day, you will take the test the day you come back.
-If you miss a test review, you will still take the test on the scheduled date.
+If you miss a test review, you will still take the test on the scheduled date; I do not offer makeup on reviews.
 Study guides are available for every test during the year any time a student wants one whether it be a week or a month in advance.
-Furthermore, students will always be notified of tests at least one week in advance through both class announcement and on the lesson plans found on the above web page.
-With advance notice and the constant availability of a study guide, there is no reason to be unprepared to take a test any time after material has been covered in class.
+Furthermore, students will always be notified of tests at least one week in advance through both class announcements and the lesson plans found on the above web page.
+With advance notice and the constant availability of a study guide, there is no reason to be unprepared to take a test any time after the material has been covered in class.

 Tests (Written or Lab Practical) and Projects = 50%